ampproject/amphtml/contributing/getting-started-quick.md

 ## Build AMP & run a local server

 1. Make sure you have the latest packages (after you pull): `npm install`
-1. Start the server: `gulp`
+1. Start the server: `amp`
 1. Access your server at [http://localhost:8000](http://localhost:8000)
 1. Access your sample pages at [http://localhost:8000/examples](http://localhost:8000/examples)

 ## Test AMP

--   Run the unit tests: `gulp unit` (doesn't build the runtime)
+-   Run the unit tests: `amp unit` (doesn't build the runtime)
--   Run the integration tests: `gulp integration` (builds the runtime)
+-   Run the integration tests: `amp integration` (builds the runtime)
--   Run integration tests, but skip building after having done so previously: `gulp integration --nobuild`
+-   Run integration tests, but skip building after having done so previously: `amp integration --nobuild`
--   Run the tests in a specified set of files: `gulp [unit|integration] --files=<test-files-path-glob>`
+-   Run the tests in a specified set of files: `amp [unit|integration] --files=<test-files-path-glob>`
--   Add the `--watch` flag to `gulp [unit|integration]` to automatically re-run the tests when a file changes
+-   Add the `--watch` flag to `amp [unit|integration]` to automatically re-run the tests when a file changes
--   To run only a certain set of Mocha tests, change `describe` to `describe.only` for the tests you want to run; combine this with `gulp [unit|integration] --watch` to automatically rerun your test when files are changed (but make sure to run all the tests before sending your change for review)
+-   To run only a certain set of Mocha tests, change `describe` to `describe.only` for the tests you want to run; combine this with `amp [unit|integration] --watch` to automatically rerun your test when files are changed (but make sure to run all the tests before sending your change for review)

 ## Create commits to contain your changes